HERA-Team/hera_mc/PARTS.md

 Parts have an associated manufactures number (e.g. for antenna, it is the serial number).
 Parts have a location.
 'Z' is a reserved prefix for arbitrary hera part numbers we wish to track.
+For now, all of the <int*> values correspond to the PAPER antenna number --
+    ultimately, station/antenna hpn should be the same and rest will be serial numbers

 #Station Part:  station
 The station “part” comprises the following sub-arrays: